MohamedHesham45/nextApp/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Admin Page

+The admin page is protected by a passcode.
+The passcode is "972024".
+If the passcode is correct, the user will be redirected to the admin page.
+If the passcode is incorrect, the user will be redirected to the home page.